Two small neighborhoods that were assimilated between two main streets: Emek Rephaim and

 Almost every private house is decorated with a verse from the Bible on its façade in German, Latin or Greek.

-No, it’s not a mistake these are not the same Templars from
+No, it’s not a mistake (like flood damage services) these are not the same Templars from

 the crusader period.
 They are a different religious protestant